This is the place where I try and answer the questions that people frequently ask me, or clarify points of interest.

 Q. Who designed your covers – aren’t they gorgeous?

 Yes they are.
-The covers were commissioned by Marc Gascoigne of Angry Robot Books and designed by John Coulthart, who did an amazing job of combining the imagery from the books with fabulously detailed and intricate designs.
+The covers were designed by John Coulthart, who did an amazing job of combining the imagery from the books with fabulously detailed and intricate designs.
 More of his work is viewable on his website, if you care to follow the link.

 Q. Can I get signed copies of your books?